Washington Gleaners Conference 2026

 Time and again we’ve proven that we are strongest when we work together and share knowledge and resources freely.
 Together, we are striving to build a movement that understands the importance of not just the calories provided, but the abundance of benefits that come with access to nutritious food and thriving communities.

-In Washington state, In Washington, 1,027,920 people are facing hunger every day, and there are many more who can’t afford to eat nutritious foods such as fresh fruits and vegetables.
+In Washington state, 1,027,920 people are facing hunger every day, and there are many more who can’t afford to eat nutritious foods such as fresh fruits and vegetables.
 It is well documented that those who don’t, or can’t, eat nutritious foods are more vulnerable to serious health complications.
-To make matters worse, over a million tons of fresh, quality fruits and vegetables are going to waste in our state each year.
+To make matters worse, over a million tons of fresh, perfectly edible, fruits and vegetables are going to waste in our state each year.

 Gleaning is the act of harvesting produce (farms, gardens, backyards, etc.) before it goes to waste and providing it to those in need.